benkonz/benkonz.github.io/_posts/2019-09-28-the-subdle-ergonomics-of-the-python-parser.md

 ---
 layout: post
-title: The Subdle Ergonomics of the Python Parser
+title: The Subtle Ergonomics of the Python Parser
 catagories: Python, Programming Languages
 ---

-[Python](https://www.python.org/) has established itself as a popular programming langauge for both programming newcomers and veterians.
+[Python](https://www.python.org/) has established itself as a popular programming language for both programming newcomers and veterans.
 This is due to how easy the language is to both read and write.
-While writing a Python parser for [Jeroo](https://jeroo.org/beta), I discovered many subdle things that the Parser and Lexer do that make the language very ergonomic to use.
+While writing a Python parser for [Jeroo](https://jeroo.org/beta), I discovered many subtle things that the Parser and Lexer do that make the language very ergonomic to use.

 # Dynamic Indentation Levels